 Colorado public four-year higher education institutions will honor the transfer of an Associate of Arts (A.A.) degree and the Associate of Science (A.S.) degree earned at a Colorado public institution that offers A.A. or A.S. degrees.
 A student who earns an A.A. or A.S. degree at a Colorado public college, which includes completing the state guaranteed general education courses with a grade of "C" or better in all courses, will transfer with junior standing into any arts and science degree program offered by a Colorado public four-year college.
-Since 1988 Colorado has had an operating 2+2 transfer agreement that ensures a student who completes an A.A. or A.S. degree with a grade of "C" or better in all courses, will have junior standing at the receiving institution i.e., transfer 60 credit hours.
-Because most liberal arts and sciences degrees are designed to be completed in 120 credit hours, a transfer student may complete a four-year degree in the same time as a native student, 120 hours.
 The receiving institution will evaluate credit for prior learning, advanced placement, and correspondence courses following its standard policy.